mritunjaysharma394/vowpal-wiki/Command-line-arguments.md

     --nn arg              Use sigmoidal feedforward network with <k> hidden units --cbify arg           Convert multiclass on <k> classes into a contextual bandit problem and solve
-    --searn arg           use searn, argument=maximum action id or 0 for LDF
+    --search arg          use search-based structured prediction (SEARN or DAgger), arg=maximum action id or 0 for LDF